1. Compliment an Employee Complaint Against

 Criminal Investigations

-The Investigations Division is comprised of the following units:
+The Investigations Division includes the following units:

-• Crimes Against Persons & Property
+• Crimes Against Persons and Property

 • Crime Scene Services